FrederikBjorne/python-observer/README.md

 - Observer: This class is the observer that listens to updates from the provider

 ## Example usage
+The below example application resides in observer.py and can be run by running the module.
 ```python
 from Observer import Observable, Observer